pypi/warehouse/docs/dev/development/patterns.rst

 3. (Optional) Create other implementations of the interface.
 For instance, many services in ``warehouse`` also provide a ``NullService`` version used for development.
 These Null implementations only provide basic functionalities without verifications and reduce the need for stubs in tests.
+   When implementing a warning for using the service, subclass the exception from ``warehouse.utils.exceptions.DevelopmentModeWarning`` to minimize warnings in the test logs.

    Any new implementation must implement the complete interface, including all its methods and attributes.